andraugust/andraugust.github.io/stat_thermo.md

 $$

 Chemical potential has units of energy, it measures how willing a system is to give or gain a particle.
+The minus sign captures the fact that systems at higher $$\mu$$ tend to give particles to systems at lower $$\mu$$.

-From these equations it's clear that in the context of thermodynamics $$S$$ is a more natural quantity to work with than $$\Omega$$, which isn't a surprise given that historically $$S$$ was defined thermodynamically and only later connected to $$\Omega$$, so it makes sense to define thermal quantities _together_ in terms of $$S$$.
-We can do this easily by taking the total derivative of $$S$$ and inserting the three partial derivatives above.
+From these equations it's clear that in the context of thermodynamics $$S$$ is a more natural quantity to work with than $$\Omega$$, which isn't a surprise given that historically $$S$$ was defined thermodynamically and only later connected to $$\Omega$$, so it makes sense to start using $$S$$ at this point.
+And what's really useful is to now define thermal quantities _together_ in terms of it.
+We can do this easily by taking the total derivative of $$S$$ and insert the three partial derivatives above.
 Rearranging for $$U$$ gives

 $$